dotapetro/OCR/README.md

 ``` sh
 $ pip install tensorflow-gpu
 ```
-> If you are windows youser you have to install it through conda environments
+> If you are windows user you have to install it(tf-gpu) through conda environments